kpierrel/standard_operating_procedures/MD_Simulations_on_HPC.md

 ## Running Molecular Dynamic Simulations on your Local Machine

 ### 1. Purpose
-- This SOP outlines the steps necessary to run Molecular Dynamic Simulations using OpenMM and OpenFF on a local HPC.
+- This SOP outlines the steps necessary to run Molecular Dynamic Simulations using OpenMM and OpenFF on a local high powered computer (HPC) system.

 ### 2. Procedure

-#### 2.1 Set Up NSF Access Account
+#### 2.1 Set Up NSF Access Account on your Local Machine
 - Use the NSF Access [website](https://access-ci.org/get-started/for-graduate-students/) to begin setting up your account
 - Your advisor should add you to their allocated server.

-#### 2.2 Set Up your HPC Account
+#### 2.2 Set Up your HPC Account on your Local Machine
 - Use the Pittsburgh Supercomputer [website](https://www.psc.edu/resources/bridges-2/user-guide/) to begin setting up your PSC account password
 ##### 2.2.1 Set Up an SSH Connection to your Local Machine's Terminal/Command Prompt
 - Follow the instructions to establish an SSH connection [here](https://www.psc.edu/resources/bridges-2/user-guide#connecting-to-bridges-2)

 #### 2.3 Downloading Necessary Software on Your Local Machine
 ##### 2.3.1 Install Visual Studio Code or any Integrated Development Environment (IDE)
 - Follow the instructions to download VS Code [here](https://code.visualstudio.com/Download)